-- You need to set at least one kernel mode heartbeat resource. - It is recommended to register an interconnect-dedicated LAN and a public LAN as kernel mode LAN heartbeat resources.
-(It is recommended to set more than two kernel mode LAN heartbeat resources.) - The versions of the BMC hardware and firmware must be available for BMC heartbeat resources.
-For the available BMC versions, refer to "4.1.2.
-Servers supporting Express5800/A1080a and Express5800/A1040a series linkage" in "4.
-Installation requirements for EXPRESSCLUSTER" in this guide. - Time for heartbeat timeout needs to be shorter than the time required for restarting the OS.
+- For an interconnect with the highest priority, configure LAN heartbeat resources or kernel mode LAN heartbeat resources which can be exchanged between all servers. - Configuring at least two kernel mode LAN heartbeat resources is recommended unless it is difficult to add a network to an environment such as the cloud or a remote cluster. - It is recommended to register both an interconnect-dedicated LAN and a public LAN as LAN heartbeat resources. - Time for heartbeat timeout needs to be shorter than the time required for restarting the OS.
 If the heartbeat timeout is not configured in this way, an error may occur after reboot in some servers in the cluster because other servers cannot detect the reboot.